-We have several cages at competitive prices!
-Below are just a couple examples of some unique cages we have.
+Below are just a couple examples of some unique cages

 The Cape parrot, like conures, need lots of room to climb and play.
 They need lots and lots of toys and they need to be rotated out so they don’t get bored.

 A minimum of an 18x18x24 cage is really best and that would be with lots of "out" time.
 If the bird is going to be home alone all day, it will need enough room for a variety of toys and room to swing and play between them.
 Then I would go with a 24x22x29 cage so it would have more room.